GoogleCloudPlatform/dataproc-templates/python/README.md

 export METASTORE_SERVICE=projects/{projectId}/locations/{regionId}/services/{serviceId}

 # Submit to Dataproc passing template parameters
+./bin/start.sh [--properties=<spark.something.key>=<value>] \
-./bin/start.sh -- --template=TEMPLATENAME \
+               -- --template=TEMPLATENAME \
                   --my.property="<value>" \
                   --my.other.property="<value>"
                   (etc...)
 ```
 To see template's specific parameters, refer to each template's README.
+Refer to this [documentation](https://cloud.google.com/dataproc-serverless/docs/concepts/properties) to see the available spark properties.

 It is also possible to submit the jobs using gcloud CLI, after building the package.